gambiTarun/data-driven-control-systems/README.md

-# Data Driven Control Systems

-Design and application of data-driven controllers
+# Data-Driven Control Systems: Design and Application of Data-Driven Controllers

 ## Introduction

-The real systems have nonlinearity that can be dealt to some extent using a PID control.
-But systems with high nonlinearly cannot be controlled by a PID controller with fixed parameters.
-Dynamic parameters allow for better control of systems with strong nonlinearity.
-In this project, a technique for self-tuning PID control is designed and implemented using recorded data of a system.
-However, for the controller to work on a nonlinear system the data has be recorded from a nonlinear system.

-In the past, many complex control algorithms using the aid of neural networks or genetic algorithms have been proposed for systems with strong nonlinearity.
-They do come with their drawbacks including high computational cost and large data requirement.
+This project focuses on the design and implementation of self-tuning PID control using recorded data for systems with strong nonlinearity.
+While traditional PID controllers with fixed parameters can manage systems with mild nonlinearity, those with significant nonlinear characteristics require dynamic parameter adjustment for effective control.
+The project explores an online data-driven control scheme and an offline data-driven fictitious reference iterative tuning (DD FRIT) control scheme, aiming to reduce computational and data requirements compared to complex control algorithms like neural networks or genetic algorithms.

+## Online Data-Driven Control Scheme
-An online data-driven control scheme is designed that reduces the data requirements and thereby the computational costs.
-The PID parameters are adequately adapted in proportion to the control errors, and the updated parameters are stored in the database.
-The database is also stripped of any redundant data points in real-time to reduce the computational and memory storage requirements.
+This approach dynamically adapts PID parameters in response to control errors.
+The updated parameters are stored in a database, which is concurrently optimized by removing redundant data points.
+This strategy significantly reduces the computational load and memory storage requirements.

+## Offline DD FRIT Control Scheme
-Furthermore, an offline data-driven based fictious reference iterative tuning (DD FRIT) control scheme is designed and implemented.
-In this algorithm, a reference signal is generated from the initial closed-loop data and control parameters, and the optimal PID parameters are calculated using this signal.
-The major difference from the online method is that new data is not added to the database in real-time.
+In contrast to the online method, the DD FRIT control scheme operates offline.
+It generates a reference signal from initial closed-loop data and control parameters, and then calculates optimal PID parameters using this reference.
+This method does not add new data to the database in real time, differing significantly from the online approach.

 ## Experiment on Tank System

-The DD FRIT control method was used on a Tank System for level control.
-The tank number 2 has a nonlinear relation between its volume and the height, therefore this is a nonlinear system.
+The DD FRIT method was applied to a Tank System for level control.
+The system's non-metallic nature meant only cold water flow was controllable.
+The experiment involved tuning a local controller to linearize the cold flow input and output, followed by tuning the main controller to achieve acceptable control performance.

-The tank system being non-metallic cannot have input of hot water.
-Therefore, only cold flow was controlled to maintain a level specified by the reference signal.
-However, the system had a hysteresis which had to be removed before applying the Data Driven FRIT control scheme.
-For this, a local controller with the actuator was tuned to make the cold flow input and output be linear with each other.

-The database is updated for 5 epochs.
-The following hyper-parameters were set for this example.

-After tuning the local PID controller, the main controller was tuned to give barely acceptable results as shown in the figure 14.
-The input to the system G(s) for the cold flow valve is in percentage of the valve opened.
-For the control system, the output from the main controller and local controller are saturated from 10% to 40%.
-This is because the system has the best performance in that range.

-We can notice that the input signal u(t) is not strong enough.
-A stronger input signal can reduce the rise time of the output signal.
-This is exactly what is achieved by applying the data driven FRIT control scheme.
-In figure 17, the input signal can be compared to be stronger after getting the PID parameters from the DD FRIT control method.

-In this experiment, however, the differential gain KD is forced to be zero.
-This is because a differential block act as a high pass filter that allow high frequency noise to be amplified.
-Since the sensor for water level had a lot of noise component, it was better to remove the differential gain from the controller.
-Hence, KD in figure 16 is zero at all times.
+### Key Observations:
+- Initial tuning of the local PID controller was crucial for linearizing the system's response.
+- The main controller was adjusted to achieve satisfactory results.
+- The data-driven FRIT control scheme enhanced the system's response by providing a stronger input signal, thus reducing the rise time.
+- Differential gain (KD) was set to zero due to high-frequency noise in the water level sensor, as KD could amplify this noise.

 ## References